Sulaiman Mountains

-The most well-known peak of the Sulaimans is the twin-peaked Takht-e-Sulaiman at 3487 m, located near Darazinda in Dera Ismail Khan Subdivision, close to the border with both South Waziristan and the Zhob District of neighboring Balochistan.
-The highest peak is Zarghun Ghar at 3578 m near Quetta.
-The next highest peak in Balochistan province is Khilafat Hill at 3475 m located in the Ziarat District of Pakistan and is famous for the Ziarat Juniper Forest, where Juniperus macropoda trees grow.
+The highest and best-known peak of the main Sulaiman Range is the twin-peaked Takht-e-Sulaiman at 3487 m, located near Darazinda in Dera Ismail Khan.
+The highest peak in the Sulaiman Mountains subrange is Koh-i-Zarghun at 3578 m near Quetta, located in the Central Brahui Range.
+The next highest peak in Balochistan Province is Khilafat Hill at 3475 m, also located in Central Brahui Range in the Ziarat District of Pakistan, and is famous for the Ziarat Juniper Forest, where Juniperus macropoda trees grow.

 Geography

-The eastern edge of the Sulaiman range runs 280 mi from the Gomal Pass in Pakistan's Khyber Pakhtunkhwa province to near the city of Jacobabad in Sindh province, and further stretches into south-west Punjab.

-In Afghanistan, the western edge of the range starts just beyond the northern Loya Paktia province where they meet the Koh-i-Baba range.
+The Sulaiman Range extends from the Kandahar, Zabul and Paktia provinces in Afghanistan across Waziristan and Kurram districts of Khyber Pakhtunkhwa, northern Balochistan, and southwestern Punjab in Pakistan.
+In Afghanistan, the western edge of the range starts just beyond the northern Paktia province where they meet the Koh-i-Baba range.
 South from there, they meet the Spin Ghar range northeast of Gardez in Paktia province, but towards west, the mountain range drops gradually in Kandahar southwest into Helmand and the Sistan Basin.

+In Punjab the mountains extend into the Dera Ghazi Khan, Taunsa and Rajanpur districts, located west of the Indus River on the boundary with Balochistan.
+The eastern edge of the Sulaiman range runs 280 mi from the Gomal Pass in Pakistan's Khyber Pakhtunkhwa to near the city of Jacobabad in Sindh, and further stretches into south-west Punjab.

 The Sulaiman Range, and the high plateaus to the west of it, helps form a natural barrier against the humid winds that blow from the Indian Ocean, creating arid conditions across southern and central Afghanistan to the west and north.
 In contrast, the relatively flat and low-lying Indus delta is situated due east and south of the Sulaimans.

 Rivers that drain the Sulaimans include the Gomal River which flows eastward into the Indus River, and the Dori River and other small tributaries of the Arghandab River, which flow southwestward into the Helmand River.

 Geology

 The Sulaimans were formed as a fold and thrust belt as the Indian Plate collided into Eurasian Plate beginning about 30 million years ago.
-The Indian Plate's counter-clockwise rotation as it collided with the Eurasian Plate resulted in the Sulaiman's having some of the most complex tectonic structures in the world, including "stacking" of thrust faults.
-The complex fault-system is capable of producing doublet earthquakes that jump to other faults - such as the 1997 Harnai earthquake in which a magnitude 7.1 earthquake triggered a 6.8 earthquake 19 seconds later on a second fault 50 kilometres away.
+The Indian Plate's counter-clockwise rotation as it collided with the Eurasian Plate resulted in the Sulaimans having some of the most complex tectonic structures in the world, including "stacking" of thrust faults.
+The complex fault-system is capable of producing doublet earthquakes that jump to other faults — such as the 1997 Harnai earthquake in which a magnitude 7.1 earthquake triggered a 6.8 earthquake 19 seconds later on a second fault 50 kilometres away.

 Areas in the southern part of the range include an Imbricate fan of slices of rocks in close parallel, bounded by faults on either side of each slice.
 Along the Eastern edge of the Sulaimans is the Sulaiman Fold, an area within the Indian Plate consisting of sediment, alongside which runs the Ornach Nal-Ghazaband-Chaman Fault.